whbrewer/spc/docs/index.rst

 	W Brewer, W Scott, and J Sanford, “An Integrated Cloud Platform for Rapid Interface Generation, Job Scheduling, Monitoring, Plotting, and Case Management of Scientific Applications”, Proc. of the International Conference on Cloud Computing Research and Innovation, Singapore, IEEE Press, October 2015, pp. 156-165, doi:10.1109/ICCCRI.2015.24

-This platform is ideally suited to run scientific applications that: (1) require an input deck full of integers, floats, strings, and booleans stored in a standardized file format such as INI, XML, JSON, YAML, or Namelist.input, (2) require some amount of processing time (i.e. not instantaneous -- although it can handle such cases too), (3) require some plotting at the end of the simulation, (4) use MPI or MapReduce for parallelization (although handles serial cases well too).
+This platform is ideally suited to run scientific applications that: (1) require an input deck full of integers, floats, strings, and booleans stored in a standardized file format such as INI, XML, JSON, YAML, TOML, or Namelist.input, (2) require some amount of processing time (i.e. not instantaneous -- although it can handle such cases too), (3) require some plotting at the end of the simulation, (4) use MPI or MapReduce for parallelization (although handles serial cases well too).
 Moreover, it can handle other applications as well, but some amount of pre- or post-processing may be required.
 Such topics are described in more detail in the aforementioned paper.

 Getting started
 ---------------